28.06.2024 · Words by Myles

 You might need to adjust the frame's position to ensure it's true and square while completing the hinge-fixing positions, so use a spirit level to ensure you've carried out the hinge installation evenly.
 Most installers prefer fixed butt hinges, but you can also use other hinges.

-Fitting Your Composite Door
+Fitting Composite Doors

 Step one